 Most mountaineering writers are mountaineers first.
 Poet and novelist Andrew Greig did it the opposite way: he joined an attempt on the “unclimbable” Mustagh Tower as expedition scribe, and emerged a mountaineer.
-Summit Fever, his account of that expedition, is an idiosyncratic classic.
+His account of that expedition is an idiosyncratic classic.
 Greig may have driven his companions crazy with his often-naïve questions (“What’s this for?
 How come ye do it that way?”), but the result is a book that is fascinating to readers who only dream of climbing, as well as to the hard core.
 There’s a wild poetry here — frenetic, scatological, hilarious — that sets off the rare moments of repose.
 Read this book for the mountaineering lore or the love of a talented Scot’s English, and then pass it around.
 It deserves to be better known.

 View similarly tagged posts: non-fiction,biography,travel